marvinkreis/guut/templates/prompts/debug_prompt.md

 Once you stated your experiment, we will take your code and execute it once against the correct version of the function, and once against the mutant.

-You'll recieve bonus points if you include a *verifying expression*.
+You'll receive bonus points if you include a *verifying expression*.
 A verifying expression is a boolean expression that you print in your experiment.
 It represents the prediction you made in you hypothesis, and its value determines whether the experiment is a success or a failure.
 For example: You predict in your hypothesis, that the returned list of the function `example` is empty for the correct function but not for the mutant.
 So you include in your experiment: `print("verifying expression: " + (len(example()) == 0))`.
 Then, if the expression shows `True` in the correct output and `False` in the mutant output, you'll know that the experiment was successful, and otherwise it was not.

 ### Example experiment